- Majors & Minors

 Can I get medications through the Health Center?

-The Student Health Center offers single doses of over-the-counter medications, such as generic Tylenol, ibuprofen, cold and sinus medications or cough drops.
+The Student Health Center dispenses single doses of over-the-counter (OTC) medications, such as generic Tylenol, ibuprofen, cold and sinus medications or cough drops if deemed necessary after nurse or provider evaluation.
+We encourage students to keep supplies of OTC medications with them to be used as needed.

 Some prescription medications ordered by the physician are available at the Student Health Center.
 The Student Health Center does not honor pharmacy prescription plans since we are not a pharmacy, but we obtain medications at a reduced cost and share that reduced cost with our students.
 It is not necessary for students to have cash, as medications can be billed to student accounts.